Adverse credit can be split into 6 categories.

 - IVA (Individual Voluntary Arrangement) – When an individual is struggling with unsecured debt.
 They consult an insolvency agency who will work out how to reduce the debt and how much an individual can afford to repay each month so that debts are repaid in part.
 At the end of the term, any unpaid debt is written off.
 This is different to bankruptcy which puts a persons home at risk.

 - Any adverse credit connected to a corporate body.
-For example, an individual who has been a Director/partner in a company which has gone into liquidation.
+For example, an individual who has been a Director/partner in a company that has gone into liquidation.